eteubert/uplr/readme.md

-# FileCloud — Quickly Upload & Share Files
+# Uplr — Quickly Upload & Share Files

 Uploads Files via SSH to your own server and copies the resulting URL to clipboard for easy sharing.